SeanTangney/my_full_template/README.md

 # Features I Would Like To Implement
 - I would like to add levels of difficulty.
 This would mean Easy is as the game is now.
 Hard would be adding in Lizard and Spock to the game.
+Another way i could make this game more difficult is analysing a users pattern of choices and getting the computer choice to counter that.

 # Credits
 ## Code
 - I used [Stack Overflow](https://stackoverflow.com/) and [W3 Schools](https://www.w3schools.com/html/default.asp) was used throughout the project to help with syntax issues.
-- All Code was written by the developer.
+- All Code was written by the developer, Sean Tangney.

 ## Content
 - [Coolers](https://coolors.co/) Was used to select the colour scheme i used.